Residents are encouraged to make better choices and help protect our native wildlife by using bird friendly rodent controls around the home.

 - using other forms of rodent control to avoid rodent infestations.

-The most commonly used rodent poisons around the home are SGARs which don’t kill rodents instantly and often results in secondary poisoning of many native birds and animals that feed on rats and mice.
-Studies in Australia have found harmful, and often fatal levels of SGARs in dead birds of prey, including Southern Boobooks, Wedge-tailed Eagles, and Powerful Owls, and they have also been indicated in the deaths of native reptiles, marsupials, and domestic pets.
+The most commonly used rodent poisons around the home are SGARs, which don't kill rodents instantly and often results in secondary poisoning of many native birds and animals that feed on rats and mice.
+Studies in Australia have found harmful, and often fatal levels of SGARs in dead birds of prey, including Southern Boobooks, Wedge-tailed Eagles, and Powerful Owls.
+They have also been indicated in the deaths of native reptiles, marsupials, and domestic pets.

 The City encourages residents to replace SGARs with first generation anticoagulant rodenticides (FGARs), which breakdown more quickly so there is less chance of larger animals experiencing secondary poisoning.